victwj/victwj.github.io/_projects/voting.md

 ---

-Wiped voting machines can be found on online shopping platforms such as eBay, perhaps to recover some election costs.
+Wiped voting machines can be found on online shopping platforms such as eBay, possibly to recover some election costs.
-We tore apart a used WinVote and iVotronic to write a forensic analysis report.
+We tore apart a used WinVote and iVotronic for forensic analysis.
-We did not find any groundbreaking security flaws but this phenomenon remains a concerning one.
+Although we did not discover any groundbreaking security flaws, this phenomenon remains deeply concerning.
 Covered in [UMich News](http://eecs.umich.edu/eecs/about/articles/2018/halderman-election-course.html){:target="_blank"}.